Mabel Kibby Memorial

 Ranking among all Asian & Pacific Rim non-traditional carillons by size (number of bells).

-Index to all tower bell instruments in NZ.
+Index to all tower bell instruments in New Zealand.

 This page was built from the database on 17-Nov-06 based on textual data last updated on 2005/09/23 and on technical data last updated on 1992/07/17